19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 [4/2002]

-(2) The Director-General may in writing appoint any public officer or any officer of the Agency or of any statutory authority or any member or employee of any Town Council or any auxiliary police officer appointed as such under the Police Force Act (Cap.
-235) to be an authorised officer for the purposes of this Act.
+(2) The Director-General may in writing appoint any of the following persons to be an authorised officer for the purposes of this Act:

-[4/2002]

-[12/2011 wef 01/09/2011]
+(a) a public officer;

+(b) an officer or auxiliary officer of the Agency;

+(c) an officer of any statutory authority;

+(d) a member or an employee of any Town Council;

+(e) an auxiliary police officer appointed under the Police Force Act (Cap.
+235).

+[Act 4 of 2016 wef 01/05/2016]

 (3) The Director-General may, with the approval of the Minister, delegate the exercise of all or any of the powers conferred or duties imposed upon him by this Act to any authorised officer, subject to such conditions or limitations as the Director-General may specify.